If you've blocked our ad, please consider unblocking it.

 WarioWare, Inc.: Mega Microgame$! is the gripping tale of Wario and his friends forming their own game company.
 The result is a bizarre collection of very short (and often very strange) minigames called "Microgames", with a few "Wario" takes on other classic games thrown in for good measure.

-Amusingly, Wario and friends had some leftovers, given that this was their first game both in the series and in canon.
 With a cheating device or a cheat option in an emulator, change address 03000E61 to one of the following game numbers.

 Game Number: 2F

 A microgame where only two blocks can be broken before time expires.
 The paddle gets smaller with each level.
-This was likely meant for 9-Volt's stage, as it is based on the early Nintendo arcade game Block Breaker.
+This was likely meant for 9-Volt's stage, as it is based on the early Nintendo arcade game Block Fever.